EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

  where TBD1 is a registered label from the EDHOC Exporter Label registry, length equals the desired length of the edhoc-unique byte string.
 The client then adds the edhoc-unique byte string as a challengePassword (see Section 5.4.1 of {{RFC2985}}) in the attributes section of the PKCS#10 Request {{RFC2986}} to prove to the server that the authenticated EDHOC client is in possession of the private key associated with the certification request, and signed the certification request after the EDHOC session was established.

-TBD: Understand what function is tls-unqiue giving in EST-coaps and whether this is the same function we need?
-Bind the authentication credential to the credential being enrolledi.
-Certificate re-enrollemnt: you might use the same public key as the one we are authenticating with.
-Verify when is edhoc/tls -unique needed to be used?
-Compare EST-oscore and check security considerations.

 ## Optimizations

 * The last message of the EDHOC protocol, message_3, MAY be combined with an OSCORE request, enabling authenticated Diffie-Hellman key exchange and a protected CoAP request/response (which may contain an enrolment request and response) in two round trips {{I-D.ietf-core-oscore-edhoc}}.